 Many of the residence exteriors have been restored and a visitors center provides interpretive exhibits about Central.
+There are two walking paths, a memorial garden, and three building open to visitors.

 Self-guided walking tour maps are available at the Visitor Center.